xieyuheng/inner/resume/en.md

 I know all about:

-- Object Oriented Design
+- Object oriented design
-- Design Patterns
+- Design patterns
-- Test Driven Development
+- Test driven development
 - Refactoring

 I understand the essence of agile is all about feedback loop.